Anchorvale

 Anchorvale is a neighbourhood of Sengkang New Town in Singapore between Sungei Punggol and Compassvale.
 House numbers of its public apartment blocks begin with the number '3' (3xx).
 These housing estates were fully completed by the Housing and Development Board (HDB) in 2001.

+Anchorvale Village, a mixed-use retail and hawker centre, was opened on 18 May 2024, linked to several newly built housing blocks.
+Outram Secondary School will be relocated to Anchorvale Crescent in 2026, as announced by the Ministry of Education (MOE), on 16 January 2024.